 - Deprecated and Obsolete Features introduced in Alpha Anywhere 4.4.0

 Session Folders are now obsolete in Alpha Anywhere 4.4.0.
-If you have not already moved away from using session folders, read this article to learn what to do to replace deprecated functionality used in your existing apps.
+If you have not already moved away from using session folders, read this article to learn what you need to do to update your applications.

 - Deprecated and Obsolete Features introduced in Alpha Anywhere 4.3

 Google has deprecated some of their mapping functionality.
 In response, some mapping features have been removed from Alpha Anywhere and are no longer available.

 - Server Programming Changes in Alpha Five Version 11

 A list of server programming functions, including descriptions of functions and methods that have been removed or deprecated in Alpha Five Version 11.

 Response.Add_Cookie() was marked as deprecated in the V10 release and has been removed in V11.
 Any code which attempts to use this method will generate an error and must be updated.

 This article applies to older applications being moved to Alpha Anywhere.
 This information does not apply to new applications built with Alpha Anywhere.